 The request for qualifications process is common to the government sector.
 Most RFQs issued are for projects involving construction management, architecture, engineering and other professional services.

-3 ways to use an RFQ
+3 ways an RFQ is used

 1. Vendor selection for an upcoming, identified request for proposal